faso-dev/osc-orm/README.md

   - MySql 5.8
   - Composer

+# Installation
+ - with composer
+    ```shell
+            $ composer require faso-dev/osc-orm
 # Use cases
-  - WE need to add the autoload file in your application entry point
+  - We need to add the autoload file in your application entry point

     ```php
         require_once __DIR__.'/vendor/autoload.php';